Spring 2026 Dupont Underground

 Set inside the infamous Kit Kat Club, Cabaret follows young American writer Cliff Bradshaw and English cabaret performer Sally Bowles as they navigate love, ambition, and political unrest in 1930s Berlin.
 As the club’s irreverent Master of Ceremonies invites audiences into a world of glitter and illusion, the rise of the Nazi party and violent fascism looms over them.

-Performances run May 14–17, 2026, with a matinee performance on May 17.
+Performances run May 14–17, 2026 at 7:30 PM, with a matinee performance on May 17 at 2:00 PM.

 This production is proudly presented by The Theatre Lab, DC’s largest independent drama school.
 The Theatre Lab works to make the artistic and the real-life benefits of theatre training accessible to all.